- Software development

 FAQs on an ERP for Food Industry

-The key ERP pillars are Customer Relationship Management, Business Intelligence, Financial Resource Management, Learning Management Systems, Human Resource Management, and Student Information System Management (SIS).
+The key ERP pillars are Customer Relationship Management, Business Intelligence, Financial Resource Management, Learning Management Systems, Human Resource Management, supply chain management, and Student Information System Management (SIS).

 The key steps in ERP implementation include planning, design, development, testing, deployment, support, and maintenance.